veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

   * Specification: ISO 19005-1:2005
   * Levels: B

-## Rule 6.7.11-4
+## Rule <a name="6.7.11-4"></a>$

 ### Requirement

->*The PDF/A Identification schema defined in Table 8 uses the namespace URI "http://www.aiim.org/pdfa/ns/id/".
+>*The [PDF/A] Identification schema … uses the namespace URI "http://www.aiim.org/pdfa/ns/id/".
 The required schema namespace prefix is pdfaid.
-It contains the following fields: pdfaid:part (Open Choice of Integer), pdfaid:amd (Open Choice of Text), pdfaid:conformance (Open Choice of Text).*
+[The Identification schema contains the following properties: pdfaid:part (Open Choice of Integer), pdfaid:amd (Open Choice of Text), pdfaid:conformance (Open Choice of Text).]*

 ### Error details